scalameta/metals/docs/troubleshooting/faq.md

 Why doesn't Metals just shut down Bloop and restart automatically?
 That's a great question, and one that we're exploring.
 However, it's a bit tricky since currently there is no way for Metals to know if it started Bloop or if you manually started Bloop.
-In the latter situation, we wouldn't want to shutdown the server that you may have manually started at a specific version.
+In the latter situation, we wouldn't want to shut down the server that you may have manually started at a specific version.
 For the vast majority of users, when you see this update, just click **Turn off old server**.